john-daciuk/Spotify-repo/data-description.md

 - Duration
 - Album Name

-To get an idea of some broad features of the dataset, we plot some distributions:
+To get an idea of some broad features of the dataset, we plot some distributions.
+Visualizing the number of tracks in the playlists and the number of followers across the playlists was useful in thinking about how some modeling ideas may work.

 **Histogram of playlist length**